zephyrproject-rtos/zephyr/boards/riscv/rv32m1_vega/doc/index.rst

 ==================================================
 This is an experimental feature supported on the Zephyr's RI5CY configuration, ``rv32m1_vega_ri5cy``.
-It  uses the Software Link Layer framework by Nordic Semi to enable the the on-SoC radio and transceiver for implementing a software defined BLE controller.
+It  uses the Software Link Layer framework by Nordic Semi to enable the on-SoC radio and transceiver for implementing a software defined BLE controller.
 By using both the controller and the host stack available in Zephyr, the following BLE samples can be used with this board: